-Alimentary canal, also called digestive tract, pathway by which food enters the body and solid wastes are expelled.
+DIGESTION OF FOOD IN THE ELEMENTARY CANAL OF FARM ANIMAL. what if elementary canal, also called digestive tract? the elementary canal is the pathway by which food enters the body and solid wastes are expelled.
 The alimentary canal includes the mouth, pharynx, oesophagus, stomach, small intestine, large intestine, and anus.

 This is the digestive system in man through which food substances are taken in and by which also nutrients are taken into the blood steam.
 The elementary canal in man includes the following